ankane/authtrail/README.md

 ## Privacy

-Protect the privacy of your users by encrypting fields that contain personal information, such as `identity` and `ip`. [attr_encrypted](https://github.com/attr-encrypted/attr_encrypted) is a great library for this.
+Protect the privacy of your users by encrypting fields that contain personal information, such as `identity` and `ip`. [attr_encrypted](https://github.com/attr-encrypted/attr_encrypted) is great for this.

 ```ruby
 class LoginActivity < ApplicationRecord